monil667/Volatile-and-NonVolatile-Memory-Design/README.md

 We have defined the ROM as 1KB Dual core Read Only Memory.
 We had predefined data sequence to store into ROM initially.

+2. Module Definition:
+We Created a Verilog module with input ports for address lines and output ports for data lines.